Lencerf/lumi/README.md

 - `balances`: show balances of all accounts,
 - `files`: show the list of source files,
-- `serve`: start an HTTP server at `127.0.0.1:8001` and present a Web UI presenting account balances and the transaction history.
+- `serve`: start an HTTP server at `127.0.0.1:8001` and present a Web UI with account balances and the transaction history.

-Check `lumi --help` and `lumi $COMMAND --help` for more details.
+Check `lumi --help` for more details.